 Safety Performance (targets and results)

-The Nippon Kayaku Group has set targets for safety performance based on the following categories: serious accidents and injuries, serious environmental incidents, lost worktime accidents, non-lost worktime accidents, motor vehicle accidents, and non-injury related accidents.
-With regard to motor vehicle accidents, starting in fiscal 2016, we have subdivided this category further into the following sub-categories: serious accidents, personal injuries, property damage, and self inflicted injuries for incidents counted with a separate target per subcategory, in order to analyze incidents and facilitate preventive measures.
+The Nippon Kayaku Group sets targets for safety performance based on the following categories: serious accidents and injuries, serious environmental incidents, lost worktime accidents, non-lost worktime accidents, motor vehicle accidents, and non-injury related accidents.
+With regard to motor vehicle accidents, starting in fiscal 2016, we have subdivided this category further to set targets in the following sub-categories: serious accidents, personal injuries, property damage, and self-inflicted injuries for incidents counted with a separate target per subcategory, in order to analyze incidents and facilitate preventive measures.

 1. Safety Performance (results)

-The safety performance of Nippon Kayaku business sites as well as all group companies inside and outside Japan during fiscal 2019 is presented below.
+The safety performance of Nippon Kayaku business sites as well as all Group companies inside and outside Japan during fiscal 2020 is presented below.

-- ※2 Work and commute-related automobile collisions: Only applicable to MRs using company-owned vehicles belonging to the Pharmaceuticals Group.
+- ＊ MR work-related / commuting automobile accidents: Only applicable to MRs using company-owned vehicles belonging to the Pharmaceuticals Group.